 - National Conveyance Project (NCP)

-- Energy Technologies: Jordan is exploring energy storage solutions, which may also present opportunities for the U.S. energy sector.
-Technologies and services related to efficiency gains, including smart metering and grid management, may also find opportunities.
+- Energy Storage Technologies: Jordan is exploring energy storage solutions, particularly pumped-storage hydropower (PSH), with intention to establish a storage project at Al-Mujib dam before 2030.
+This may also present opportunities for the U.S. energy sector.

 - Jordan Ministry of Energy and Mineral Resources